twinssbc/bootstrap/src/timepicker/docs/readme.md

 ### Popup Settings ###

 Options for timepicker can be passed as JSON using the `timepicker-options` attribute.
+Specific settings for the `timepicker-popup`, that can globally configured through the `timepickerPopupConfig`, are:

  * `show-meridian`
  	_(Default: true)_ :
  	Whether to display 12H or 24H mode.

+ * `timepicker-append-to-body`
+  _(Default: false)_:
+  Append the timepicker popup element to `body`, rather than inserting after `timepicker-popup`.
+For global configuration, use `timepickerPopupConfig.appendToBody`.